|Posted by PHohmann on June 23, 2014 at 7:35 PM|

 Before becoming a children's pastor, I was a high school teacher in public schools and I taught most of the Sciences.
 I received my undergraduate degree from Virginia Tech, and I also earned a Master of Counseling degree and a Master of Education degree, both from Arizona State University.

-My wife, Katie, was a professor for University of Valley Forge, Virginia Campus.
+My wife, Katie, retired in 2019.
+She was a professor and academic director for University of Valley Forge, Virginia Campus.
 She earned her doctorate at Union Theological Seminary.
 We sometimes canoe together in our Wennonah Minnesota II canoe.
 My daughter is 37 and she is married and lives near Chicago.

 Every June, my wife and I stay near Eastport, Maine, which is located on the Bay of Fundy.
 There I enjoy tidal whitewater with my kayak and SUP.
 The tidal difference in the area is 25'.
 I have also been an alpine mountaineer.
 Some of the peaks I have climbed in the last 12 years include Kilimanjaro, Mt.
 Rainier, Everest Base Camp, and peaks such as Long's Peak in Colorado.
 I have also ice climbed glaceirs in Alaska.
-I have walked the Camino de Sanitago 500 miles across Spain, and recently I walked across England on the Coast to Coast trail.
+I have walked the Camino de Sanitago 500 miles across Spain, the Coast to Coast trail across England, and the Tour du Mont Blanc through France, Switzerland, and Italy.

 I also enjoy longer kayak expeditions.
 Some of my trips include: